-Note, however, that for operators f whose equational axioms A include the associativity axiom, to achieve the effect of simplification modulo A using an A-matching algorithm, we have to attempt matching a lefthand side of the form $f(t_1, t_2)$ not only on a subject term u, but also on all its f-subterms, that is, on those "fragments" of the top structure of the term that could be matched by $f(t_1, t_2)$.
-For example, assuming a binary associative operator f and constants a, b, c, and d of the appropriate sort, the term t = f(a, b) does not match the term u = f(a, f(b, f(c, d))), that is, there is no substitution making both terms equal modulo associativity; however, because of associativity of f, g is equivalent to g if g is equivalent to g if g is equivalent to g if g is equivalent to see using mixfix notation; if g if g is and g is an g if g is an g if g is a constant g if g is equivalent to g if g if g is equivalent to g i
+Note, however, that for operators f whose equational axioms A include the associativity axiom, to achieve the effect of simplification modulo A using an A-matching algorithm, we have to attempt matching a lefthand side of the form $f(t_1,\,t_2)$ not only on a subject term u, but also on all its f-subterms, that is, on those "fragments" of the top structure of the term that could be matched by $f(t_1,\,t_2)$.
+For example, assuming a binary associative operator f and constants a, b, c, and d of the appropriate sort, the term t=f(a,b) does not match the term u=f(a,f(b,f(c,d))), that is, there is no substitution making both terms equal modulo associativity; however, because of associativity of f, f is equivalent to f(f(a,b),f(c,d)) and then f trivially matches the first subterm.
+This becomes easier to see using mixfix notation; if f=0, then f had f and f had f

 '''

-a . b . c b . c b . c . d
+a . b . c b . c b . c d c . d

 '''